ncolebank12/recipe-ratings/README.md

 ### NMAR Analysis
 When looking if any of the columns with missing values are NMAR, none of the columns, except 'review', qualify as so.
 The value of the 'description' column cannot be determined by looking at other columns, but there is no reason for the missingness to depend on the actual description values.
 It ultimately depends on the user deciding whether or not to create a description, which is not tracked by other columns in the dataset.

-For the 'rating' column, it would make sense for more neutral ratings to be missing, since people tend to review things they have a strong opinion about.
-However, there are many reviews without a rating, which goes against this idea.
+For the 'rating' column, it would make sense for more neutral ratings to be missing, since people tend to rate and review things they have a strong opinion about.
+However, there are many reviews without a rating, which goes against this idea since writing a review takes more effort than leaving just a rating.

-The 'review' column most likely NMAR, as more neutral reviews would be more likely to be missing.
+The 'review' column is most likely NMAR, as more neutral reviews would be more likely to be missing.
 Recording the satisfaction level of users that tried the recipe would be able to explain the missingness in this scenario.

 ### Missingness Dependency